 There are benefits of building an internal IT team.
-With the right people, with the right experience and qualifications, you can build a bespoke support tram with in-depth and specialist knowledge of your company’s specific setup and systems.
-If based on site they will likely be available immediately and will be able to solve issues fairly quickly.
+With the right people, with the right experience and qualifications, you can build a bespoke support team with in-depth and specialist knowledge of your company’s specific setup and systems.
+If based on-site they will likely be available immediately and will be able to solve issues fairly quickly.
 Some companies view this as invaluable for potential emergencies, such as security breaches.

-However it takes time, patience and often significant capital outlay to build an internal IT team.
-Businesses must have an understanding of what skills they will require in the future in order to build an effective team, and this can be difficult to predict – even for the most forward thinking business leader.
+However, it takes time, patience and often significant capital outlay to build an internal IT team.
+Businesses must understand what skills they will require in the future to build an effective team, and this can be difficult to predict – even for the most forward-thinking business leader.

-It’s not only the one off recruitment fees to consider.
-The average salary for a service desk support analyst is around £22,000, but for an IT Manager you could be looking at £50,000 or higher.
-You’ll also need to consider ongoing training and examination costs – as you’ll want your team to stay up to date with the latest trends and best practice.
+It’s not only the one-off recruitment fees to consider.
+The average salary for a service desk analyst is around £26,000.
+For an IT Manager, you could be looking at £45,000 or higher.
+You’ll also need to consider ongoing training costs – as you’ll want your team to stay up to date.

 It is usually a mistake to rely on just one or two people to manage your entire IT environment.
-Even the most experience IT engineer will have gaps in their knowledge, and relying solely on a very small team could likely cause your problems in terms of sickness and holiday cover.
-If one member of your two person team is on holiday and then the other falls sick, who will manage any issues which arise?
+Even the most experienced IT engineer will have knowledge gaps.
+Relying solely on a very small team could likely cause your problems in terms of sickness and holiday cover.
+If one member of your two-person team is on holiday and the other falls sick, what will happen?
 Who will be responsible for covering issues outside of normal working hours?
 You cannot expect a single person to be on call 24x7x365.

 Outsourced IT support

-With outsourced IT support you will have support 24x7x365, so you don’t have to worry about things like out of hours, sickness and holiday covers.
-Most IT support providers will have a dedicated out of hours or emergency contact line so you can access support and get a response whenever you need.
-Thanks to technology the majority of issues can now be resolved remotely, so you don’t necessarily need to have a full team on site all the time.
+With outsourced IT support you have support 24x7x365, so you don’t have to worry about things like sickness and holiday cover.
+Most IT support providers will have a dedicated out of hours line so you can access support whenever you need it.
+Many issues can now be resolved remotely, so you may not need a full-time team on-site at all times.

-You will also have on demand access to a wider pool of expertise.
+You will also have on-demand access to a wider pool of expertise.
 A quality IT outsourcing company will have staff with a range of experience and qualifications, and as such should always be able to find someone to help, whether it’s to assist with a quick fix or for a more long-term project.
-If your internal IT team doesn’t have the experience or qualification required then you may end up needed to bring in a freelance consultant for the lifecycle of that project.
-While that consultant may only be a short-term hire costs should add up, as contractors will often command a higher day rate.
+If your internal IT team doesn’t have the experience then you may need to bring in a freelance consultant.
+While they may only be a short-term hire, costs add up, as contractors often command higher day rates.

-Critics of IT outsourcing will argue that a third party will never be as effective as an internal employee who is directly under the control of senior management.
+Critics will argue that a third party will never be as effective as an employee under the control of management.
 Other concerns often include data privacy, data ownership and disaster recovery.
-However the majority of concerns can be avoided altogether if you take the time to find the right IT outsourcing provider.
+However, the majority can be avoided altogether with the right IT outsourcing provider.
 There should be agreements in place governing the quality of service you receive.
-Service Level Agreements should outline the way issues are prioritised, the response time per priority level, and the penalties if these are not achieved.
-Other factors like customer retention rate and recommendations should give you a rough idea of quality, but this isn’t a decision which should be rushed or based on a single factor – e.g. “who is the cheapest service provider?”
+Service Level Agreements should outline the way issues are prioritised, response times and the penalties if these are not achieved.
+Customer retention rate and recommendations can give you a rough idea of quality, but don’t make decisions on a single factor – e.g. “who is the cheapest?”

 It can be hard to decide which approach is best for your company, but it is clear that there is no one size fits all solution when it comes to IT support.

-For some companies neither approach may be 100% right, which is why some opt for a hybrid model that combines elements of outsourcing with an internal team.
-What is most important is that you find the right IT outsourcing partner, who understands your business and needs, and works with you to find the right balance.
+For some companies, neither approach maybe 100% right.
+This leads some to opt for a hybrid model that combines elements of outsourcing with an internal team.
+The most important thing is to find the right IT outsourcing partner, who understands your business and needs.